Tax Experts Share the 6 Biggest Mistakes People Make When Filing

-The process of filing taxes can be daunting and complex, so it can be easy to make a mistake if you’re not careful — and these tax mistakes can end up costing you.
+The process of filing taxes can be daunting and complex, so it’s easy to make a mistake if you’re not careful — and these tax mistakes can end up costing you.
 So I spoke to top tax experts to find out the silly mistakes people make on their taxes, and how to either quickly fix them or even avoid them entirely.
 Read what they had to say before you file so that you don’t end up missing out on money that could go into your refund — or worse, paying fees that you shouldn’t have to.

 1. Losing Out on Deductions

 “The biggest mistake people make with taxes is poor bookkeeping,” said Doug Lynam, director of educator retirement services at LongView Asset Management.
 “As a general rule, if you don’t track an expense, you can’t deduct it — weak data in, weak results out.
 Be sure to set aside time each week for bookkeeping.
 Don’t procrastinate!
 Trying to do all the paper-pushing at tax time is a migraine wrapped inside a nightmare.”

 Robert Fishbein, vice president and corporate counsel with Prudential Financial Inc., agreed that keeping track of expenses throughout the year is the best way to make sure you don’t miss any deductions you might qualify for.

 “Those who have waited until the last minute to do their taxes often risk losing deductions,” he said.
 “The time to consider what deductions you have and can report should be a yearlong process.
 As the year goes on, you should be keeping a list or otherwise collecting the documentation to support such deductions.
 At year-end, many — but not all — of those deductions will be reported to you, and you can then cross check against your records to confirm the tax reporting is accurate (sometimes the reporting companies make errors!).”

 Online resources, such as LINK by Prudential, help get all your finances in one place and allow you to wrap your head around what could possibly be deducted.